Bleeding after menopause

 - how heavy the bleeding is

-Your doctor will examine you.
-They may ask to do a vaginal examination and check your cervix (the entrance to your womb) using a medical device called a speculum.
-This is the same device that's used when you have a cervical screening test (which feels the same as a Pap test).
+Your doctor will ask to examine you.
+This may involve a vaginal examination and a check of your cervix using a medical device called a speculum.
+This is the same device used when you have a cervical screening test.

-Your doctor will also refer you to a gynaecologist — a doctor who specialises in female health — for further tests.
-These tests may include a:
+Your doctor may refer you to a gynaecologist for further tests.
+These may include a:

 How is bleeding after menopause treated?